excalq/cuny-software-engineering/README.md

 cuny-software-engineering
 =========================

-Notes and presentation from the day I substitute taught a Software Engineering Class for City University of New York (CUNY)
+Notes and presentation from substitue teaching at CUNY.

+**Class:** Software Engineering class for City University of New York (CUNY)